 3. Can’t you brainwash kids to be selfless, or brave or whatever?
 Yeah, again, it’s wrong, but there’s a lot of wrong with this whole situation.

 4. If these ideals are so great, then why is it a bad thing to have several of them?
 Why?
 What good does it do society do get rid of people who are better by the arbitrary metrics society uses?
 Having one trait is good, why isn't having two better if having none is horrible?

 I can see where it would be a good thing to put all the smart people together, but why the selfless?
 When are you ever going to need an entire group of selfless people who possess no other redeeming qualities?
 Are they sacrificial cannon-fodder?

 And if you possess honesty, you can say that maybe they’d make good politicians and leaders that the people could trust, but I say no, because I want leaders to be intelligent, and all the smart people ARE IN A FACTION OF THEIR OWN!

 Yes, it is possible to justify this as a self-imposed societal shift, but you have to bend over so far backwards with contrived explanations that you’d end up with your nose stuck in your bellybutton!

 This is a problem that many writers have.
+At least, it's a problem many stories have.
 It doesn’t matter how cool your fictional society is, there has to be a reason why it is the way it is.
 You can have an implausible society, but there has to be a plausible reason for its existence.
 And I don’t mean “realistic.”
-If you can justify your strange society with an invasion by Nyarlhothep, be my guest.
+If you can justify your strange society with an invasion by Nyarlhothep and his army of alien clowns, be my guest.
 Sometimes, saying “aliens changed human society,” though inherently “unrealistic” makes more sense than “people in the future thought it would be a good idea for no adequately explained reason.”